 The Inissia uses a 24-ounce water tank and only produces those two cup sizes.
 It’s available in three neutral color schemes, and the machine automatically shuts off after 9 minutes to save energy.

-Best for Lattes: Nespresso De'Longhi Lattissima Pro Espresso Machine
+Best for Lattes: Nespresso De'Longhi Lattissima Pro

 Nespresso’s Aeroccino frothing attachment is enormously popular among Nespresso enthusiasts, but if you’re a die-hard latte drinker, then you may want to consider a machine that has a milk frother already attached and integrated.
-Meet the Lattissima Pro, a sophisticated piece of coffee-making equipment specifically developed to create espresso-and-milk beverages, like lattes and cappuccinos, with perfect layering and proportions.
+Meet the Lattissima Pro, a sophisticated piece of coffee-making equipment specifically developed to create espresso-and-milk beverages, like lattes and cappuccinos, with the best layering and proportions.

-The Lattissima Pro has a 44-ounce water tank and comes with 6 programmed modes for drink creation (ristretto, espresso, lungo, cappuccino, latte, and steamed milk), so you’ll be able to whip up exactly what you want with no threat of error.
-One bonus of this machine is you simply press the button and it automatically begins brewing your drink once the water is heated.
+The Lattissima Pro has a 43-ounce water tank and comes with 6 programmed modes for drink creation (ristretto, espresso, lungo, cappuccino, latte, and steamed milk), so you’ll be able to whip up exactly what you want with no threat of error.
+One bonus of this machine is you simply press the button, and it automatically begins brewing your drink once the water is heated.
 The milk nozzle can also be used to simply dispense hot water for tea time.

 De’Longhi crafted this machine with an auto shut-off feature that can be programmed for up to 8 hours.
 It comes with intuitive descaling features and rinses automatically.

-Related: The 7 Best Coffee Makers in 2021
+Related: The Best Coffee Makers

-Best Mini: Nespresso Essenza Mini Original Espresso Machine
+Best Mini: Nespresso Essenza Mini Espresso Machine

-A smash hit among solo dwellers and anyone who doesn’t want to sacrifice their love for great espresso on the basis of spatial concerns, the Essenza Mini weighs only 5 pounds and is equipped with a 19-bar pressure pump, allowing the machine to optimize water flow and produce smooth and flavorful espresso.
+A smash hit among solo dwellers and anyone who doesn’t want to sacrifice their love for delicious espresso on the basis of spatial concerns, the Essenza Mini weighs only 5 pounds and is equipped with a 19-bar pressure pump, allowing the machine to optimize water flow and produce smooth and flavorful espresso.
 The machine’s sleek construction includes a base that measures just 4.3 inches wide, making it possible to store this petite workhorse in even the coziest cabinet or the tightest corner of your countertop.

 The Essenza Mini includes a 20-ounce water tank and makes two beverage sizes (espresso and lungo).
 This is one of the fastest Nespresso machines since the water heats up in only 25 seconds.
 It comes with a low-eco mode and auto-shutoff and can be used alongside the Aeroccino frother to make lattes and cappuccinos.

-Best Professional-Grade: Nespresso By Breville Creatista Plus Espresso Machine
+Best Professional-Grade: Nespresso Creatista Plus

 Some espresso hobbyists prefer machines that enable easy and speedy drink prep with zero bells and whistles, while others yearn to dive into the intricate world of latte art and really stretch their creative muscles.
 If the latter description sounds like you, then the Creatista Plus could be your Nespresso soulmate.
 This high-tech model features modern technology that leaves you with a frothy foam that’s ideal for shaping into latte art masterpieces.

-With a 51-ounce water tank, the brushed stainless-steel Creatista Plus has an easy LCD interface for creating 7 different coffee beverages (espresso, lungo, ristretto, cappuccino, cafe latte, latte macchiato, and flat white).
+With a 60-ounce water tank, the brushed stainless-steel Creatista Plus has an easy LCD interface for creating seven different coffee beverages (espresso, lungo, ristretto, cappuccino, cafe latte, latte macchiato, and flat white).
 There are also multiple milk temperatures and texture presets, and the steam wand essentially cleans itself.
 The water heats up in only 3 seconds so you won’t be waiting long for your coffee.
 This all-in-one machine gives you all of the tools necessary to make lattes that put Starbucks to shame.

 Best Design: Nespresso CitiZ Original Espresso Machine